mittaltushar014/IPL_statistics/README.md

 #### Part 2 - Unit Testing:

 Creating our own smaller dataset - like 5 matches and 15 deliveries.
 Manually setting the result for the unit tests.

+#### Part 3- SQL:

+Importing our test source into a Postgresql database i.e. ipl_test_db.
+Writing SQL queries for each of the above questions.
+Saving it into a text file.
+Using the psql prompt or pgadmin to write queries.

+Now, connecting to the database from Python using the psycopg2 library Defining separate functions which execute each query.
+These functions must return the same data as your Python business logic functions, so that the corresponding plot functions can be shared between them.
+Comparing the SQL output with your original Python functions' output.